PhD in Fluid Dynamics

 work with me

-I am a lecturer (assistant professor) at the University of Leicester, studying the stability and transition to turbulence of shear flows.
-I use theoretical and numerical approaches on elementary flow models.
+I am a lecturer (assistant professor) at the University of Leicester, studying the stability and transition to turbulence in shear flows.
+My research combines theoretical and numerical approaches.

-I have a particular interest in flows with strong property variations, e.g. viscosity and density.
-Supercritical fluids and miscible fluids can exhibit such behaviours.
-In short, my research aims to to understand the mechanisms leading to turbulence in these flows.
+I have a particular interest in flows with strong property variations, such as viscosity and density.
+Supercritical fluids and miscible fluids often exhibit such behaviour.
+Broadly speaking, my research aims to understand the mechanisms that lead to turbulence in these fluids.

 IMG-20240422-WA0029.jpg

-My research has applications in energy and aerospace engineering, where turbulence is desirable to increase heat transfer and mixing, thereby improving efficiency.
-The use of supercritical fluid technologies is rapidly expanding in these systems: supercritical Brayton and Rankine cycles, supercritical kerosene, etc. Ultimately, my research aims to inform new strategies and design that increase their efficiency.
+My work has applications in energy and aerospace engineering, where turbulencecan be exploited to enhance heat transfer and mixing, thereby improving system efficiency.
+The use of supercritical-fluid technologies is rapidly expanding in these systems: supercritical Brayton and Rankine cycles, regenerative cooling in rocket engines, etc. Ultimately, my research seeks to inform new design strategies that improve the efficiency and performance of these systems.

 test.png